CornwallHub/CornwallHub.github.io/workshops/intro-to-python.md

 * To test your own regular expressions, use [regex101.com](https://regex101.com).
 Regular expressions are the subject of some [comics](https://xkcd.com/208/) too...
 * More about the Spyder IDE, see [docs.spyder-ide.org/](https://docs.spyder-ide.org/).
 Using shortcuts to define [code cells](https://docs.spyder-ide.org/editor.html#defining-code-cells) is quite handy too

+## Installing Python
+The course focuses on Python 3.
+While there are a variety of Python distributions available, we will be using the individual edition of the  [https://www.anaconda.com/products/individual](Anaconda distribution)

+If you want to find more information about how to install Anaconda on your computer, various tutorials are available on youtube, either for [https://www.youtube.com/watch?v=5mDYijMfSzs](windows) or [https://www.youtube.com/watch?v=V6ZAv7hBH6Y](mac).

 ## Lecture slides

 A large part of this material has been developed by the late and great [JJ Valletta](https://www.gigrower.co.uk/2020/10/30/remembering-jj-valletta-1983-2020/).